wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.13 - 3 Dec 2010 =
+* BugFix : Activation of "Sync WP Editor" option in RS Role Defs caused capabilites of other post types to be stripped out of WP Editor role definition
+* Compat : Revisionary - If another plugin (Events Manager) triggers a secondary edit_posts cap check when a Revisor attempts to edit another user's unpublished post, a pending revision is generated instead of just updating the unpublished post

 = 1.3.12 - 3 Dec 2010 =
 * BugFix : Page Parent automatically changed (possibly to an invalid selection) when a page is edited by a limited user who cannot fully edit current parent